noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 DPP Data Operators in the value-chain

-DPP Data Operators in the value-chain (picture 2)
+Image: DPP Data Operators in the value-chain

 In the best-case scenario, you already have all the interfaces to your partners implemented, they provide exactly the data you need, and your data services are mature enough that you only need to connect the dots.
 Then, you would just orchestrate everything, register your product with the EU Registry Service, and your DPP is ready.

-Unfortunately, things are rarely that simple.
 You will likely face one or more of the following challenges:

 • Your partner is not capable of providing the required information.